percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

     #        Added text related to PMTU size considerations.
     #        Added instructions for an IANA registry.
     #        Changed KMF and MDD to Key Distributor and Media Distributor.
-    #   04 - Minor title change
+    #   04 - Minor title change.
+    #        Switched syntax to be TLS-like.
+    #        Switched transport to TCP/TLS.
     #

 %%%

 .# Abstract

-This document defines a TLS tunneling protocol for use in multimedia conferences that enables a Media Distributor to facilitate key exchange between an endpoint in a conference and the Key Distributor.
+This document defines a DTLS tunneling protocol for use in multimedia conferences that enables a Media Distributor to facilitate key exchange between an endpoint in a conference and the Key Distributor.
 The protocol is designed to ensure that the keying material used for